PM Modi to inaugurate Mopa International Airport on December 11 - ExBulletin

 Developed at a cost of around Rs 2,870 crore, the airport was built on the theme of sustainable infrastructure and features a solar power plant, green buildings, LED lights on the runway, in addition to the collection of rainwater, a state-of-the-art treatment plant with recycling facilities. , among other facilities of this type.

 “It has adopted some of the best in class technologies such as 3D monolithic pre-engineered buildings, StabilRoad, Robomatic Hollow pre-engineered walls, 5G enabled IT infrastructure.
-Some of the features of the airport include a runway capable of accommodating the largest aircraft in the world, 14 parking spaces as well as overnight aircraft parking, self-service baggage drop-off facilities, state-of-the-art, independent air navigation, among others,” an official said. statement from the Prime Minister’s Office.
+Some of the airport features include a runway that can handle the biggest aircraft in the world, 14 parking spaces as well as overnight parking for aircraft, self-service baggage drop facilities, state-of-the-art and independent air navigation infrastructure, among others,” says an official statement from the Prime Minister’s Office.

 Initially, Phase I of the airport will handle approximately 4.4 million passengers per annum (MPPA), which can be expanded to a saturation capacity of 33 MPPA.